Inside The Horrific Stories Of 11 American Serial Killers, From The ‘Beast Of Chicago’ To ‘Hell’s Belle’

 First, the couple’s business burned down.
 Next, two of her children abruptly died from acute colitis.
 Acute colitis and strychnine poisoning share symptoms — but this coincidence did not raise any red flags.

-Belle Gunness Family
+Belle Gunness And Her Family

-Bettmann/Getty ImagesBelle Gunness with her children Lucy Sorensen, Myrtle Sorensen, and Philip Gunness in 1904.
+Bettmann/Getty ImagesBelle Gunness with her children, Lucy Sorensen, Myrtle Sorensen, and Philip Gunness, in 1904.

 Gunness then moved her family to LaPorte, Indiana, and bought a 42-acre farm, which she burned down a piece of in order to collect more money.

 Now a professional, Gunness thought of a more efficient way to earn money.
 She took out newspaper ads asking for companionship, and men visited her farm with their money.
-Several suitors came to Gunness’s farm, but none left.
+Several suitors came to her farm, but none left.

 author